mdolab/MACH-Aero/machAeroTutorials/intro.rst

 The directory structures for each section of the tutorial, including all files, are displayed at the beginning of each section.
 Throughout the tutorial, we will refer to the location of your developing tutorial as ``my_tutorial``, so if you chose a different name make sure to adjust your commands accordingly.

-Before continuing with the tutorial, make sure that the MDOLab framework is already installed on your machine.
+Before continuing with the tutorial, make sure that the MACH-Aero framework is already installed on your machine.
-If you set up your machine using an MDOLab iso, then the required packages should already be installed.
+If you set up your machine using an MDOLab Docker image, then the required packages should already be installed.
-If not, follow the instructions for installing the MDOLab framework from :ref:`scratch <installFromScratch>`.
+If not, follow the instructions for installing the MACH framework from :ref:`scratch <installFromScratch>`.

 This tutorial requires the following software.